-- Let us switch from sex to a well-known classical story and see the different ways in which it was interpreted as this throws light on the way in which images were copied and used. - Pliny the Elder is an important source of information about art.
+- Let us switch to a well-known classical story and see the different ways in which it was interpreted as this throws light on the way in which images were copied and used. - Pliny the Elder is an important source of information about art.
 He mentions a work by Athenion of Maronae in northern Greece of 'Achilles concealed in girl's clothes as Ulysses finds him out'.
 Achilles was hidden by his mother as a girl among the daughters of a king on a remote island because she knew that if he went to Troy he would die.
 The other Greeks knew that only Achilles could help them win the war against Troy so they sent their most cunning representative, Ulysses (Odysseus in Greek) with a companion, Diomedes.
 Ulysses took gifts for the king's daughters and included a suit of armour.
-As the girls examine the gifts he blows a war trumpet and Achilles instinctively reaches out for the armour. - It is interesting how close they are indicating they are not interpretations of the original story but variations of a original picture thought to be by the Greek artist Athenion. - In all three we see Achilles grabbing the shield with Ulysses recognising him with a stare and Diomedes grabbing his arm.
-There is an erotic charge in the encounter emphasised by the framing of the group by the frontal exposed woman in the paintings and the naked rear view of the girl on the left.
+As the girls examine the gifts he blows a war trumpet and Achilles instinctively reaches out for the armour. - Two paintings and a mosaic in Pompeii are thought to represent or be copies of the original Greek painting by Athenion. - In all three we see Achilles grabbing the shield with Ulysses recognising him with a stare and Diomedes grabbing his arm.
+There is an erotic charge in the encounter emphasized by the framing of the group by the frontal exposed woman in the paintings and the naked rear view of the girl on the left.
 The larger painting would originally have had the same girl on the left.
 The aggression shown in the painting on the left heightened by implication of the rape of Achilles dressed as a girl can be compared with the softer rendering of the scene on the upper right.
 The painting on the upper right is generally seen to be inferior to the one on the left.
 Another difference is that in one Ulysses holds a spear and in the other fingers a sword.
 The spear points to an image on the shield we can no longer see but the mosaic helps and it shows the spear pointing to the young Achilles being taught the lyre by his mentor Chiron.
 The discipline and harmony of music were thought to be perfect training for his future role as a warrior and so the spear can now be seen as a pointer to his destiny and the image can therefore be read as a statement of the inevitability of fate.